opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/copy-values.md

 ## Overview

 The `copy_values` processor copies values within an event and is a [mutate event](https://github.com/opensearch-project/data-prepper/tree/main/data-prepper-plugins/mutate-event-processors#mutate-event-processors) processor.
+The following table describes the options you can use to configure the `copy_values` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---